 - Request information regarding the sample collection procedure

-- Request modifications to the sample collection procedure if required, i.e. for athletes under the age of 18 or for athletes with an impairment
+- Request necessary modifications to the sample collection procedure if you have an impairment.

 - Record comments about the sample collection procedure on the Doping Control Form